Our Founder

 Fact:

 For Black women like me, the numbers are even worse – we are more apt to die during pregnancy or delivery at a rate twice that of white mothers.
 And here’s an even more confounding figure: the rate of maternal death for college-educated Black women stands on par with white moms without degrees.
+After witnessing my mother's heartbreaking loss; left fighting for her life, pushed me to demand better care for women and mothers.

 Stephanie Spencer, BSN, RN